StashHouseHub/Security-Connection/README.md

 Functions:
 * Used to improve network security and gaming latency

 * Closes ports such as SMB 445, RPC 135, SNMP 161 and 162, TFTP 69, SOCKS 1080, NetBIOS 137 and 139 (This is a security measure taken to reduce the possibility of an attack.
-Ability to use a printer may be affected, if so simply open the port that was closed)
+Ability to use a printer may be affected due to the ports used for a printer have been used by hackers.)

 * Flushes DNS then reboots system for changes that require a reboot